-The result of these investigations must not be disclosed to any other Trustees, at this stage, in order to not bias any appeal.

-The timetable for the date of the meeting to hear the breach of code of conduct will be short, preferably within 14 days from the date that the Chair is first advised.
+The result of these investigations must not be disclosed to any other Trustees, at this stage, so as not to bias any appeal.
+The timetable for the date of the meeting to hear the breach of the Code of Conduct will be short, preferably within 14 days from the date that the Chair is first advised.

-A letter will be sent to the member/Trustee who is alleged to have breached the Code of Conduct for the purpose of:
+A letter will be sent to the member who is alleged to have breached the Code of Conduct for the purpose of:

-- Advising they are subject to a formal disciplinary procedure. - Advising them of what constitutes the alleged breach of Code of Conduct. - Asking for their response to the breach in writing. - Advising them of the date of the breach hearing. - Advising that they can also attend the subcommittee meeting to state their response in addition to their written response. - Advising them they may choose to bring a companion, if they wish, who will also be bound by confidentiality.
+- Advising they are subject to a formal disciplinary procedure. - Advising them of what constitutes the alleged breach of the Code of Conduct. - Asking for their response to the breach in writing. - Advising them of the date of the breach hearing. - Advising that they can also attend the breach hearing to state their response in addition to their written response. - Advising them they may choose to bring a companion, if they wish, who will also be bound by confidentiality.

-If the member/Trustee advises that there are witnesses to the incident(s) who are willing to give representations, they will ask those witnesses to contact the subcommittee to agree to giving a statement relating to the specific incident(s) that they have witnessed.
+If the member advises that there are witnesses to the incident(s) who are willing to give representations, they will ask those witnesses to contact the sub-committee to agree to giving a statement relating to the specific incident(s) they have witnessed.
 It is important that any statements taken are a factual representation of what the witness says.
 The statement should not be an interpretation or opinion of what he/she says.